 You can also find some opportunities to just walk out on the lava rock.
-These aren’t dedicated hikes so it’s helpful to either have a compass with you or look for the rock piles to get you back to your car.
+These aren’t dedicated hikes or marked trails, so it’s helpful to either have a compass with you or look for the rock piles to get you back to your car.

 6. The Shaka Guide inside the park is hit/miss

 While the Shaka Guide is really great for the drive from Kona to Hawaii Volcanoes National Park, some of the information about the park wasn’t super accurate.

 If you want to tour around on your own, I still think the HVNP Shaka Guide is worth it, so you’ll know the significance of some of the places you’ll drive past.

 However, just be aware that it might send you places that are closed or give you not-so-accurate geological information.

 We’ve all seen the photos of the beautiful sea arch in the ocean, and I’m sure it’s on your bucket list.
 However, the land around it is now unstable, so the whole area is closed off to visitors.